-Keep an eye out for significantly undervalued boats – if it seems too good to be true, it probably is!
+- Keep an eye out for significantly undervalued boat's – if the deal seems too good to be true, it probably is.

 Step 2: Contacting the seller

-- Do not provide the seller with your personal identification details like a copy of your licence or banking information.
+- Do not provide the seller with your personal identification details like a copy of your license or banking information prior to seeing the vehicle in person.

 Step 3: Inspecting the boat

-- Before you test drive the boat, make sure your insurance covers test drives
+- Before you test drive the boat, make sure the seller’s insurance covers you for test drives.

-- If you do choose to put a deposit down, make sure you get a receipt stamped with the date and time and the sellers licence details.
+- Be wary of sellers asking for a deposit at this stage.
+If you do choose to put a deposit down, make sure you get a receipt stamped with the date and time.

 Step 4: Making an offer